-The National Research and Innovation Strategy “France Europe 2020” gives an overview of research and innovation challenges faced by France.
-It also establishes priorities and the allocation of public funding.
+The National Research and Innovation Strategy “France Europe 2020” gives an overview of research and innovation challenges faced by France, and establishes priorities and the allocation of public funding.
 The strategy provides a strategic agenda for research, technology transfer and innovation that will guide public research support over the long term.

-The framework for the development of economic sectors is the ‘Grenelle Environnement’ (currently Grenelle 1 and 2).
+The framework for the development of economic sectors is the ‘Grenelle Environnement’.
 Through these laws, the French Government supports the development of an environmentally friendly economy by introducing measures for different economic sectors including energy, construction, transport and agriculture.

-- National Agency for Research, which funds fundamental research projects on a competitive basis;
+- National Research Agency (ANR) - which funds fundamental research projects on a competitive basis;

-- Agency for Environment and Energy Management, which was created to support and fund research on the environment and energy on a partnership basis.
+- Environment and Energy Management Agency - which was created to support and fund research on the environment and energy on a partnership basis.